bg-write/chatGPT-cheatsheet/README.md

 - General Learning, Troubleshooting, Or Brainstorming
 - Creating Your Own Study Guide
 - Generating Project Ideas
+- Preparing Your Resume For A Specific Application
 - Preparing For A Job Interview
 - Working In Excel
 - Writing Shell (Linux) Commands